-Table 8 lists results from fits to our full set of supernovae and to both of our primary subsets.
+Table 8 lists results from fits to both of our primary subsets of supernovae.
+Supernovae from both the H96 and R99 low-redshift samples were included in all fits.
 The first three lines show fits to the low-extinction primary subset.
-So that the new sample of highredshift supernovae may be compared to those from P99, separate fits have been performed using only the high-redshift supernovae from each sample.
-Fit 3 combines all of the current SCP high-redshift supernovae, and represents the primary result for this paper.
-Fits 4-6 show the fits to the primary subset when host-galaxy extinction corrections have been applied.
+So that the new sample of high-redshift supernovae may be compared to those from P99, each high-redshift sample was fit separately (Fits 1 and 2).
+Fit 3 combines all of the best current SCP high redshift supernovae, and represents the primary result on $\Omega{\rm M}$ and $\Omega{\Lambda}$ for this paper.
+Fits 4-6 show the results for the primary subset when host-galaxy extinction corrections have been applied.

-Figure 7 shows the confidence regions for $\Omega{\rm M}$ vs. $\Omega{\Lambda}$ from our current primary fit (Fit 3 in Table 8), which includes the low-extinction primary subset (Subset 2) high-redshift supernovae both from P99 and from this work.
+Figure 7 shows the confidence regions for $\Omega{\rm M}$ vs. $\Omega{\Lambda}$ from sur-current primary fit (Fit 2 in Table 8), which includes the low extinction primary subset (Subset 2) high redshift supernovae both from P99 and from this work.
 Figure 8 shows the comparison of the confidence regions when each high-redshift sample is treated separately; several parameters from these fits are tabulated in Table 8 (Fits 1-3).
 Note that Fit 2 provides comparable and consistent measurements of $\Omega{\rm M}$ and $\Omega{\Lambda}$ to Fit 1.
-Additionally, the size of the confidence regions from the 7 HST SNe in Fit 2 is similar to those in Fit 1, which includes 27 high-redshift supernovae from P99.
+Additionally, the sizes of the confidence regions from the 8 HST SNe in Fit 2 is similar to those in Fit 1, which includes 25 highredshift supernovae from P99.